Frequently Asked Questions

 Q: How do I open a Demo Account?

-A: To open a DFTrader/DF WebTrader/DFMobile demo account, please complete the online registration form found here.
+A: To open a DF Trader desktop/web/mobile demo account, please complete the online registration form found here.

-Q: How long does my demo account last for?
+Q: How long can I use my demo account?

-A: Your demo account has no expiration date, and you can reset it at any time.
-If you choose to do so, all of your positions and orders will be deleted and your account equity will be restored to the level at the time of registration.
+A: Your DF Trader demo account is unlimited in time.
+You can also reset it at any moment you wish.
+Doing so will delete all of your open positions and placed orders, as well as restore your account equity to the amount you first received at the time of registration.

 Q: I did not receive my login details when opening a Demo Account.
 What should I do?

-A: The username and password for your DFTrader/DF WebTrader/DFMobile demo account are sent to your email address and are also shown on-screen after you completed the registration.
+A: The username and password for your DF Trader desktop/web/mobile demo account are sent to your email address and are also shown on-screen after you completed the registration.

 Q: How do I add funds to a demo account?